Research interests

 Publications

 • S. Sheybani, S. S. Maini, A. Dendukuri, Z. Tiganj, L. B. Smith.
 ModelVsBaby: a Developmentally Motivated Benchmark of Out-of-Distribution Object Recognition OSF, 2024.
-PDF
+Code PDF

 • J. Mochizuki-Freeman, M. R. Kabir, M. Gulecha, Z. Tiganj.
 Incorporating a cognitive model for evidence accumulation into deep reinforcement learning agents CogSci, 2024.
 PDF